lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## FIPS certification {#sec-fips}

 One of the primary design goals of the specification is for the overall composite algorithm to be able to considered FIPS-approved even when one of the component algorithms is not.
-The combiner presented in {{sec-kem-combiner}} was chosen to align with NIST SP 800-56Cr2 for this reason.
+The combiner presented in {{sec-kem-combiner}} was chosen to align with [SP.800-56Cr2] for this reason.

 Implementors seeking FIPS certification of a composite KEM algorithm where only one of the component algorithms has been FIPS-validated or FIPS-approved should credit the FIPS-validated component algorithm with full security strength, the non-FIPS-validated component algorith with zero security, and the overall composite should be considered full strength and thus FIPS-approved.